iarkn/mind-util/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-The last log and crash log (if you are reporting a crash) in one text file.
+The last log (and crash log, if there is any) in one text file.
 It can be obtained by going through Settings -> Game Data -> Export Crash Log.
+This is required no matter what.

 ---